Eastern redbud, Cercis Canadensis

 In the spring line-up of flowering trees, Eastern redbud (Cercis Canadensis) is one of the earliest, following close on the heels of cherries and just before American flowering dogwood (the latter with which it often overlaps.)
 The small tree is native to Eastern North America where it can found growing from Florida all the way to Ontario.

 Redbud’s delicate pink flowers are considered one of the spring season’s most dramatic displays.
-Borne in tight clusters of four to ten, they bloom from April to May in the Maryland area.
+Borne in tight clusters of four to ten, they blossom from April to May in the Maryland area.
 The blooms are edible and have a slightly nutty flavor.

 Photo credit: extension.iastate.edu